songul545/opengl-3d-museum-simulation/README.md

-# 3D Museum Simulation
+# 3D Museum Environment Simulation
-This is a 3D interactive museum simulation developed as a computer graphics project.
+This project focuses on designing and rendering a 3D museum background and environmental scenery using computer graphics principles.

 ## Features
-* 3D environment rendering.
+* **Custom 3D Environment:** Designed the structural architecture and background scenery of a museum space.
-* Interactive camera controls and collision detection.
+* **Camera System:** Integrated a camera system to navigate through the rendered 3D background.
-* Dynamic texture mapping for museum exhibits.
+* **Graphics Techniques:** Applied lighting models, perspective projections, and rendering loops to create a realistic environment.

 ## Technologies Used
 * C++